codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Descendants-and-children-c78b.md

 But descendants are not always children.
 |||

-In the exemple based on the top left html code :
+In the example based on the top left HTML code :

 `<h1>`, `<h2>`, `<p>`, `<ul>`, `<li>` are descendants of `<body>`.
 [Click here to see them](close_all panel=1; open_preview 13-descendants-and-children/example3.html panel=1)